A tutorial on learning from preferences and choices with Gaussian Processes: Learning from choice data

 \chapter{Learning from choice data}

 In the previous sections, we have assumed that Alice expresses her judgements either as preferences or as an ordering.
 However, we often only observe her choices.
 For instance, given a set of products on an internet commerce site, she may decide to click on/buy some of them.

-Mathematically, Alice's choices can be formalised through the concept of choice functions.
-Let $\Qset$ denote the set of all finite subsets of $\mathcal{X}$ (or $\mathcal{C}$ for label preference).\footnote{We assume that $\mathcal{X}$ (or $\mathcal{C}$) are finite.} \begin{definition}[\cite{kreps1990course}] A choice function $C$ is a set-valued operator on sets of options.
-More precisely, it is a map $C: \Qset \rightarrow \Qset$ such that, for any set of options $A \in \Qset$, the corresponding value of $C$ is a subset $C(A)$ of $A$. \end{definition} It will be assumed throughout this paper that Alice is able to find a choosable option in every set she is presented with, and therefore $C(A) \neq \emptyset$ for all $A$.
-It is convenient to introduce the set of rejected options, denoted by $R(A)$, and equal to $A\backslash C(A)$.

-\begin{example} Let's explore another example where we seek to model Alice's preferences among various types of cupcake.
+Mathematically, Alice's choices can be formalised through the concept of choice functions, as discussed in Section \ref{sec:choicefunintro}. \begin{example} Let us explore an example where we seek to model Alice's preferences among various types of cupcake.
 We assume that the differences between these cupcake types is determined by their recipe.
 In the context of choice modelling, our primary goal is to observe Alice's choices among the various cupcake options, without delving into the specifics of how her preferences are determined.
 To be more specific, we present Alice with a set of different cupcakes, each one prepared with a different recipe that defines its characteristics, and ask her to pick the ones that appeal to her the most.
 For example, given the choice set \mbox{ { $A=$}$\bigg\{$} , , , \mbox{ $\bigg\}$}, she chooses